Zal-atan/holbertonschool-higher_level_programming/python-import_modules/README.md

 ## **Bonus Task 100**
-*Write a program that prints the ASCII alphabet, in reverse order, alternating lowercase and uppercase (z in lowercase and Y in uppercase) , not followed by a new line.
+*Write a program that imports all functions from the file calculator_1.py and handles basic operations.

 ## **Bonus Task 101**
-*Write a function that creates a copy of the string, removing the character at the position n (not the Python way, the “C array index”).
+*Write a program that prints #pythoniscool, followed by a new line, in the standard output.

+## **Bonus Task 101**
+*Write the Python function def magic_calculation(a, b): that does exactly the same as the following Python bytecode:

+## **Bonus Task 101**
+*Write a program that prints the alphabet in uppercase, followed by a new line.